Sustainability at American colleges and universities: Recycling and materials diversion

 Recycling is the process by which materials are processed and made into new products, after having been already used.
 Recycling reduces the use of raw materials, the creation and use of energy and pollution (air, water and land).
 Recycling is maintained and run through drop-offs for various materials, buy-back centers, curbside collection areas, etc. All of these are done in addition to landfill waste; for instance, there may be a recycling bin next to a garbage can.

-Across the nation, universities are making efforts to create recycling programs that will help to create a more “green” university.
+Across the nation, some universities are making efforts to create recycling programs that are supposed help to create a more “green” university.
 Almost all programs are unique, and all are working towards the goal at a fast rate.
-For instance, the University of Florida is working to have zero waste going into landfills by the year 2015.
+For instance, the University of Florida was working to have zero waste going into landfills by the year 2015.
+Although they did not meet this goal, there are still attempts to reduce trash.